 Workers fabricating, processing, installing, maintaining or removing stone benchtops without appropriate control measures in place may be exposed to high levels of respirable crystalline silica.
 Workers can also be exposed to respirable crystalline silica from poor housekeeping methods which disturb dust, including dry sweeping, using compressed air or high-pressure water cleaners, general-purpose vacuum cleaners not designed for use with hazardous dust, or by allowing the accumulation of dust within the workplace.

-Generally, workers have a higher risk to their health from exposure to respirable crystalline silica during fabrication of stone benchtops.
+Generally, workers have a higher risk to their health from exposure to respirable crystalline silica during the fabrication of stone benchtops.
 The more cutting, grinding, trimming, sanding or polishing a worker does the higher the risk to their health.
-Without adequate controls, in place, these practices generate dust or mist clouds which may contain very high respirable crystalline silica concentrations.
+Without adequate controls, in place, these practices generate dust or mist clouds that may contain very high respirable crystalline silica concentrations.

 Respirable crystalline silica is a significant health hazard for workers.
-It is too small to be seen under a normal lighting and the small particle size allows it to stay airborne for long periods of time.
+It is too small to be seen under normal lighting and the small particle size allows it to stay airborne for long periods of time.
 It is easily inhaled deep into the lungs where it can be deposited and lead to a range of respiratory diseases, including silicosis, progressive massive fibrosis, chronic obstructive pulmonary disease and lung cancer.

-Respirable crystalline silica also increases the risk of developing a chronic renal disease, autoimmune disorders2.
+Respirable crystalline silica also increases the risk of developing chronic renal disease, autoimmune disorders2.
 3 and other adverse health effects including an increased risk of activating latent tuberculosis.

 Silicosis is a serious, irreversible lung disease that causes permanent disability and can be fatal.
 Respirable crystalline silica dust particles are deposited in lung tissue, causing inflammation and scarring and reducing the lungs’ ability to take in oxygen.
 Silicosis may continue to worsen even long after exposure stops.